Understanding CBT: Debunking Myths and Embracing Healing

 Myth 3: “CBT only focuses on the present and ignores the past”

-CBT does assess the current presenting difficulties and how these are impacting you, but that doesn't mean your past is ignored.
-Understanding how early life experiences, and all experiences before now, shaped your core beliefs and views on the world, others and the future, is often a key part of CBT therapy.
-This is especially true for difficulties like low self-esteem, perfectionism or complex trauma.
-CBT therapy is guided by your diffiuclties and your therapy goals.
-We will focus on the progress and on the events which feel more important to you.
+CBT does assess your current difficulties and how they impact you, but that doesn't mean your past is ignored.
+Understanding how early life experiences shaped your core beliefs and views on the world is often a key part of CBT therapy.
+This is especially true for issues like low self-esteem, perfectionism, or complex trauma.

 ✅ We look at patterns from the past to understand and change how they show up in the present.